Welcome to the HIPS PCT Project

 The HIPS PBF Survey

 The occurrence of PCT is underrepresented in the descriptions of irises and in the general literature.
 One goal of the Survey is to help correct this underrepresentation.
-We estimate perhaps two in ten irises are capable of displaying PBF.
-Within the 6,000+ cultivars reported to the Member Databank there are likely to be several hundred PBF irises yet to be reported to a central list.
-There are added more within the irises not reported to the Databank.
+We estimate two in ten irises are capable of displaying PBF.
+Within the 8,000+ cultivars reported to the Member Databank there are likely to be hundreds of PBF irises yet to be reported to a central list.
 Since so many of our irises are grown by only one or two members it will take a lot of scouters to find and report them all.
 YOU may be the key person to get an unrecognized PBF iris on the books.

 Display of PBF is useful to the verification and identification process.
 But there are caveats.
 Display can be variable within the same cultivar and even within the same clump.
 (See the photos.)
 Time of year, soil chemistry, weather and other factors can influence display.
 It’s possible a PBF-capable iris may at times display no PBF at all.
+Also, some reported irises might be incorrect.
 PBF is a useful tool but it must be considered along with other pieces of the ID puzzle.
 With the help of the members, we will compile multiple observations for each iris and see if any patterns are suggested.

 As is seen in the report there are some irises being reported with mixed PBF-yes / PBF-no observations.
 This can be expected since occurrence of PBF is a variable trait.
 It reinforces the desire for multiple reports on each iris to help determine its degree of variability.